 Whether it's National Chocolate Cake Day or National Umbrella Month, participating in these types of occurrences on Instagram can help expose you to new audiences.
 Don't worry if it's not related to your business!
 Show your target customers that you're passionate about other things outside of your business and let them get a sense for who you are.
 Get the full list of national days and months here.

 Pro tip: Start your own occurrence!
 Who says National 'No Laundry' Month can't exist?

 Your Favourite Tips & Tools

 People follow Instagram accounts when they see value in the content.
 Share a hack or tip that will help your followers in their job or everyday life.
 If you can't come up with a tip, share one of your favourite online tools that helps you run your business or stay organized in your personal life.
-I recently shared my love for Planoly, a social media planning tool and received some positive feedback from my followers about how much they love it, too.
+I'm a fan of Planoly, a social media planning tool and I've received some positive feedback from my followers about how much they love it, too.

 Join in on a Trending Hashtag

 It takes a little more searching to find 'trending' hashtags on Instagram than it is on Twitter, but here are a few ways to find them: